hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 >Nt or Zw are system calls declared in ntdll.dll and ntoskrnl.exe.
 When called from ntdll.dll in user mode, these groups are almost exactly the same; they trap into kernel mode and call the equivalent function in [ntoskrnl.exe](https://en.wikipedia.org/wiki/Ntoskrnl.exe) via the SSDT.
 When calling the functions directly in ntoskrnl.exe (only possible in kernel mode), the Zw variants ensure kernel mode, whereas the Nt variants do not.

-So, native calls reach out to the System Service Descriptor Table (SSDT), which holds an an array of offsets to kernel system calls:
+So, native calls reach out to the System Service Descriptor Table (SSDT), which holds an array of offsets to kernel system calls:

 ```C
 typedef struct tagSERVICE_DESCRIPTOR_TABLE {